knpuniversity/symfony2-series/knpu/episode1/autoloading.md

 # Autoloading: Where did require/include go?

-Autoading: it's like plumbing.
+Autoloading: it's like plumbing.
 You forget it's there, but when it's gone, well, let's just say you have to go outside a bit more often.

 Autoloading is the magic that lets us use classes without needing to `require`